 Affidavit of Death – An Affidavit of Death is especially useful or utilized in the process of notifying a company, an organization, or a government agency of a family member’s death.
 Sometimes notifying these agencies is necessary when claiming benefits or entitlements or when doing bank or finance transactions on behalf of a deceased family member.
 An Affidavit of Death should contain the name, the date of birth, and the date of death of the deceased.

 Affidavit of Financial Status – An affidavit of financial status can be an affidavit that contains the information about the bank savings of a person, his/her assets, the financial records of any transaction that a person has been in for a particular time period, or a list of the material assets of the individual.
 An affidavit of financial status is commonly needed in court cases where divorce is currently on the works.
 It can also be used for issues on child support.

 You can view more of our sample Sworn Statement Forms here to help you save time.

-Sample Personal Statement Forms - 7+ Free Documents in Word, PDF
+FREE 7+ Sample Salary Statement Forms in PDF

 FREE 11+ Health Statement Forms in PDF | MS Word

 FREE 12+ Sample Medical Statement Forms in PDF | MS Word

 FREE 35+ Printable Statement Forms in PDF | Excel | MS Word

 FREE 38+ Example of Statement Forms in PDF | Excel | MS Word